About Burch colposuspension

-- overactive bladder – you may need to pass urine more often and urgently for the first few weeks
+- an overactive bladder – you may need to pass urine more often and urgently

-- damage to your urethra or bladder – you may need further surgery to repair this
+- damage to your urethra or bladder – you may need another operation to fix this

-What are pelvic floor muscles and how can they help with stress incontinence?
+FAQ: Can pelvic floor exercises help with stress incontinence?

 - Get into a comfortable position, either lying on your back or sitting upright in a chair.

-- Imagine trying to stop yourself passing wind and urine.
-This should feel like a squeeze and lift inside.
+- Imagine trying to stop yourself passing wind and urine - you should feel a squeeze and lift inside.

 - Squeeze and lift for 10 seconds as strongly as you can.
-Rest for 10 seconds and repeat 10 times.
+Repeat 10 times.
 Follow with 10 fast squeezes.

-- Do this three times every day.
+- Do the exercises three times a day.
 Breathe normally as you do the exercises.

-Mild constipation is common after surgery.
-But it's important to try and avoid this because straining when you go to the toilet is uncomfortable and can put pressure on your healing wound.
+After Burch colposuspension, it’s important not to get constipated.
+This is because straining to go to the toilet can put pressure on your healing wound.
+You can help to prevent constipation by:

 If these measures don’t help, ask your GP for advice.